priitp2/oracle_dba_versus_postgresql/presentation2.md

 DEMO WARNING

 <!--
-If more scalability is needed - YugabyteDB, CockroachDB -->
+If more (write) scalability is needed - YugabyteDB, CockroachDB -->

 ---